Requests for flexible working arrangements

 In addition, the Fair Work Act 2009 allows State and Territory laws to continue to apply to employees where they provide more beneficial entitlements than the NES in relation to flexible work arrangements.
 In Victoria, for example, provisions of the Equal Opportunity Act 1995 prohibit an unreasonable refusal to accommodate an employee’s responsibilities as a parent or carer.

 An employee may also have remedies under relevant discrimination legislation, including the discrimination provisions under the Fair Work Act 2009, if an employee considers they have been discriminated against by the employer‘s handling or refusal of their request.

-For more information on unlawful workplace discrimination, please see the Fair Work Ombudsman Fact Sheet – Unlawful workplace discrimination.
+For more information on unlawful workplace discrimination, please see our Unlawful workplace discrimination fact sheet.

 Back to top

 Fair Work Online: www.fairwork.gov.au